mmazur/aimake/README.md

 ## Contributing

 - Until we get to Milestone 2, it won't be possible to fully develop aimake using aimake.
-What I'm doing instead is using the prompt in `copilot.txt` together with GitHub Copilot to simulate the `generate` feature.
+What I'm doing instead is using the function prompts/definitions in each file and feeding that to GH Copilot.
 - PRs must contain prompts that generated the code.
 Human-only code edits would be cheating.
   - You can pretend code changes have been fully generated using the attached prompt.
 I won't notice.